Unified Text-Image-to-Video Generation: A Training-Free Approach to Flexible Visual Conditioning: Experiments

 \subsection{Ablation Study}

 In our method, there are two components (frame replacement and random patch swapping) to incorporate visual conditioning into T2V diffusion models.
 We evaluate the contribution of each component by ablating them from our method \textit{separately}.
 The results are presented in Tab. \ref{tab:ablation}.
 After removing frame replacement, the performance lags behind the full model by a small margin in all tasks.
 The result indicates that random patch swapping (RPS) can work alone to effectively merge visual guidance into T2V diffusion process.
 It also validates our hypothesis that sufficient visual features can be transferred through a portion of local patches at each denoising step for video generation.
 On the contrary, if we remove RPS and only implement frame replacement strategy for extra image conditioning, a significant performance drop is observed across all metrics and tasks.
-Though frame replacement introduces image features into the temporal layers of UNet, the model estimates the holistic noise added to all video frames (16 frames in our experimental setting) as an entirety.
+Though frame replacement introduces image features into the temporal layers, the model estimates the holistic noise added to all video frames (16 frames in our experimental setting) as an entirety.
 Hence, the condition image features are likely to be ignored because of the small number of images against the large number of video frames.
 We observe that the videos generated without RPS greatly deviate from the condition images, thus resulting in a remarkable decrease in the performance.
-More analysis of our methods is provided in the supplementary.
+We also visualize examples of the ablation study for qualitative analysis.
+Please check out our supplementary.